FLUX-SE/all_docs/documentation/06_Nebula_(Surround_scope)/02_Display.md

 ## Blur kernel size

 <link type="document" target="Controls">Controls</link>
 the radius of the blur effect applied to past particles.
-Particles are �smeared� more and more as they become older, depending on this setting.
+Particles are "smeared" more and more as they become older, depending on this setting.
 Naturally, a bigger value increases the smearing, at the expense of processing power.